 - Surowiec, P., 2016.
 Nation branding, public relations and soft power: corporatising Poland.
-Routledge.
+London: Routledge.

 - Surowiec, P. and Štětka, V., 2017.
 Introduction: social media, politics and democracy in the post-transition Central and Eastern Europe.
 In: Surowiec, P. and Štětka, V., eds.
 Social media and politics in Central and Eastern Europe.
-London: Routledge.
+London: Routledge, 1-19.

 - Surowiec, P. and Kania-Lundholm, M., 2017.
 Branding Poland online: propagating and resisting nation branding on Facebook.
 In: Surowiec, P. and Štětka, V., eds.
 Social media and politics in Central and Eastern Europe.
-London: Routledge.
+London: Routledge, 160-181.

 - Szondi, G. and Surowiec, P., 2016.
-Crisis communication research in Central and Eastern Europe.
-In: Schwartz, A., Seeger, M. and Auer, C., eds.
+Crisis communication research in Eastern Europe: the cases of Poland and Hungary.
 The handbook of international crisis communication research.
-Oxford: Wiley-Blackwell.
+Oxford: Wiley-Blackwell, 384-396.